alvarosf07/computer-science-DSA/2) Data Structures/3) Hash Map/README.md

 ## Understanding

 Visualize a hash map as a dictionary where each word (key) is associated with its definition (value).
 The hash function determines which "page" of the dictionary to look at based on the word's hash value.
-Here's a simplified illustration:

 <img src="/Resources/Images/hash_map_visualization.png" width="600">